bbpress/bbPress/src/readme.txt

 = Once Activated =

 1. Visit 'Forums > Add New' and create some forums.
 (You can always delete these later.)
-2a.
-If you have pretty permalinks enabled, visit example.com/forums/.
-2b.
-If you do not have pretty permalinks enabled, visit example.com?post_type=forum
+2. If you have pretty permalinks enabled, visit example.com/forums/, or if you do not have pretty permalinks enabled, visit example.com?post_type=forum
 3. Visit 'Settings > Forums' and take a moment to match bbPress's settings to match your community.
 4. Visit 'Tools > Forums > Import Forums' if you have an existing forum to convert to bbPress.